Algonquin Power & Utilities (NYSE:AQN) Posts Earnings Results, Beats Expectations By $0.03 EPS

 Algonquin Power & Utilities Increases Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Friday, April 14th.
-Stockholders of record on Friday, March 31st will be given a dividend of $0.218 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, April 14th.
+Stockholders of record on Friday, March 31st will be given a $0.218 dividend.
+This is an increase from Algonquin Power & Utilities’s previous quarterly dividend of $0.18.
+This represents a $0.87 annualized dividend and a dividend yield of 10.95%.
 The ex-dividend date is Thursday, March 30th.
-This is a positive change from Algonquin Power & Utilities’s previous quarterly dividend of $0.18.
-This represents a $0.87 dividend on an annualized basis and a dividend yield of 10.95%.
-Algonquin Power & Utilities’s dividend payout ratio (DPR) is 1,200.00%.
+Algonquin Power & Utilities’s dividend payout ratio (DPR) is currently 1,200.00%.

 Institutional Investors Weigh In On Algonquin Power & Utilities